tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@rahulaluru1/index.md

 #### Keeper App: A replica of Google Keep
-_description_ This project is a basic UI replica of Google Keep.
+_description_ This is a note-taking service.
 This is still a work in progress and will be working on back-end as I am learning MErN in the stack

 _stack_ Made with React JS.